leocello/sweet-enum/CONTRIBUTING.md

 ## Tests

-`SweatEnum` uses [pestphp/pest](https://github.com/pestphp/pest).
+`SweetEnum` uses [pestphp/pest](https://github.com/pestphp/pest).
 So please check their documentation in case you are not familiar with it.

 To run the tests, there is a composer script to make it easier.
 So you can just run: